mgadrat/redmine-candy-theme/README.md

-# gadmine
+# Redmine Candy Theme

-A redmine theme for me, by me, that I like :)
+A sweet SASS theme with configurable colors and spacers.

 ## Installation

-The redmine theme is in the themes/gadmine folder.
+The redmine theme is in the themes/candy folder.

 See [redmine theme installation on redmine](http://www.redmine.org/projects/redmine/wiki/Themes)